 About the Role

-Indonesian national with a Master or PhD in economics, public policy, political economy, international relations, sociology, law, and other related social science majors.
+A master or PhD degree in economics, public policy, political economy, international relations, sociology, law, and other related social science majors.

-More than 5 years of experience in preparing and conducting research on public policy issues.
+Have 3 to 5 years of experience in conducting research on public policy issues.

-Practical experience in fieldwo.rk, interviews, and gathering/analyzing data.
+Strong policy analysis skills and experience in fieldwork, interviews, and gathering/analyzing data.
 Sound methodological knowledge in social science research (e.g., case studies, ethnography, mixed methods) is an advantage.

 About the Company

 The Center for Indonesian Policy Studies (CIPS) is an independent, non-profit and non-partisan think tank that advocates for practical policy reforms informed by evidence-based policy research and analysis.
 Our policy perspectives are based on the belief that only civil, political, and economic freedom allows Indonesians to achieve greater prosperity.

 CIPS shares policy recommendations with decision-makers in Indonesia’s legislative and executive branches of government.
 We are financially supported by individuals and organizations who appreciate the independence of our analysis.